 The artist was able to accent the mistress' importance in respects to the standing maid by placing the perspective's vanishing point on the left eye of the mistress herself.
 Although relegated to the farthest right-hand side of the composition, her material presence is emphasized by contrasting her right-hand silhouette with a patch of bright white wall behind her, which, however, appears illogically fully lit considering the illumination of the rest of the room.
 The razor-sharp planes that define her billowing blouse seem, as Arthur K. Wheelock Jr. put it, "to suggest the acuity of her emotional state."

 This minor detail subtly animates the scene and subtly enhances its meaning.
 It contains a letter, a stick of sealing wax, a bright red seal and an object that has been interpreted alternatively as a small book, or more likely, a letter with its wrapper crumpled.
 If it is a letter, it may be one that the lady has received or an unsatisfactory draft.
-If the letter is not her own, the fact that it has been cast to the floor suggests that its contents was disturbing.
+If the letter is not her own, the fact that it has been cast to the floor suggests that its content was disturbing.

 Letters were considered precious items in 17th-century Netherlands.
 They were sometimes enclosed in cloth or paper (the envelope we know it was not yet in use in the 17th century) but usually were simply folded, sealed with wax, and addressed, and sometimes secured with twine.
 In either case, the fact that the letter and postal instruments have been cast to the floor of the otherwise impeccable interior implies a state of some agitation that belies the calm atmosphere of the interior.